-Michigan residents Ralph and Mary Stebbins decided that it would be a good idea to make a difference in their community with their multi- million Mega Millions winning.
-They said they would start a dental clinic for low-income people in their hometown.
-Mary added that she also wanted to buy a cow.
+Michigan residents Ralph and Mary Stebbins decided that it would be a good idea to make a difference in their community with their multi- million Mega Millions Lottery winnings.
+They decided to start a dental clinic for low-income people in their hometown.
+Mary said that she also wanted to buy a cow.

-In March, 2007, Dalton, Georgia, resident Eddie Nabors shared US biggest lottery prize of $390,000,000 with another ticket holder from New Jersey.
+In March of 2007, a Dalton, Georgia man named Eddie Nabors shared what was at that time the biggest Mega Millions US lottery prize of $390,000,000 with another ticket holder from New Jersey.
 His lucky numbers were: 16-22-29-39-42 and the Mega Ball was 20.
 "A coworker told me that somebody in Dalton won, so I looked it up in the newspaper," Nabors said.
 "I couldn't believe it.
 I was numb."

 A truck driver for Mohawk Industries, Eddie Nabors has three grown children and six grandchildren.
-When he was enquired at the headquarters how he wanted to spend his lottery winning, he said: "I'm gonna go fishing".
-Apparently, Margaret DeFrancisco, CEO of Georgia Lottery, had a pillow on her chair saying "Gone fishing".
+When he was asked while at the lottery headquarters how he wanted to spend his winnings, he said: "I'm gonna go fishing."
+As the story goes, Margaret DeFrancisco, who is the CEO of the Georgia Lottery, had a pillow on her chair saying "Gone Fishing".
 She gave it to Mr. Nabors to pose for pictures at the press conference where he received his oversized ceremonial cheque.
 He purchased a new boat afterwards and said he plans to take it "everywhere."

-A January, 2005, winner of $130,000,000 jackpot Margaret Jones arrived at Atlanta headquarters in extraordinary way.
-She hired a whole bus and asked her family, relatives and friends to accompany her.
-They cheered and celebrated the whole way to Atlanta and then carried on exclaiming congratulations during the press conference when Ms Jones received her cheque.
+A January, 2005, winner of a $130,000,000 Mega Millions jackpot, Margaret Jones, arrived at Atlanta headquarters inan extraordinary way.
+She chartered a whole bus and invited her family and friends to accompany her.
+They cheered and celebrated the whole way to Atlanta and then carried on with congratulations during the press conference, when Ms Jones received her cheque.

-Dundalk, Maryland, native Bunky Bartlett shared $330 million Mega Millions prize with few other players in August, 2007.
-Mr Bartlett became famous because of the way he wanted to spend his lottery winning.
-As he was working at Mystickal Voyage new age store, he said he would like to help the manager expand the store first.
-After that, he added, he would start teaching Reiki, a form of Japanese healing.
+Dundalk, Maryland, native Bunky Bartlett shared his $330 million Mega Millions prize with a few other players in August, 2007.
+Mr Bartlett became famous because of the way he wanted to spend his lottery jackpot winnings.
+He was working at Mystickal Voyage new age store, and said that he would like to help the manager expand the store.
+After that, he said, he would start teaching Reiki, which is a popular form of Japanese healing.

-A US Army officer Stephen Moore serving in South Korea hit a $150,000,000 Mega Millions top prize in September, 2003, while spending his vocation with his family in Fitzgerald, Georgia.
-You may believe he is a psychic, however, before departing for his 30-day leave he told his friends that he will take the lottery jackpot while staying with his family in the US.
+US Army officer Stephen Moore was serving in South Korea when he hit a $150,000,000 Mega Millions top prize in September of 2003, while in the states for a vacation with his family in Fitzgerald, Georgia.
+Believe it or not, before departing for his 30-day leave from the military, he told friends that he would hit the lottery jackpot home on vacation.

-Pat and Dick Warren, Washington's first Mega Millions winners, have donated a significant part of their $93 million lottery winning to charities.
-Swanson's Market, the store that sold the couple a winning ticket gained a reputation of being lucky.
-Now customers may spend an hour out of their way to buy lottery tickets from there.
+Pat and Dick Warren, Washington's first Mega Millions winners, donated a significant part of their $93 million lottery jackpot to charities.
+Swanson's Market, the store that sold the couple a winning ticket, gained a reputation of being lucky.
+Since then, many hopeful players have flocked to this store to buy tickets.

-Washington's second jackpot winners emigrated from Laos.
-The wife was raised in an orphanage and later on adopted by American parents.
-The couple decided to use part of their lottery winnings to get back to Laos and search for the wife's natural parents.
+Washington state's second jackpot winners emigrated from Laos.
+The wife was raised in an orphanage and later adopted by American parents.
+The couple decided to use part of their lottery winnings to make a journey back to Laos to search for the wife's natural parents.